-One could have said at the sight of this latest debacle that the Prime Minister "is a remain-er who has remained a remain-er" that's one way to look at the Chequers agreement.
+One could have said having reached this latest milestone that the Prime Minister "is a remain-er who has remained a remain-er" that may be one way to look at the Chequers agreement.
 Though she insists "We seek a new and equal partnership ... not partial membership" the question then that can't escape her is, has Theresa May met her own test, or have her red lines turned noticeably pink?

-At best her approach to Brexit doesn't see it as an opportunity, she hasn't grasped enough the case for economic freedom in regulatory reform and trade negotiations.
-Instead, she treats it as a task in damage limitation, something to be tampered with.
+At best her approach to Brexit doesn't see it as an opportunity in itself, she hasn't fully grasped enough the case for economic freedom in regulatory reform and trade negotiations.
+Instead, she treats it as a task in damage limitation, something to be water down.

 Let's consider it though, in its own right.
 The Chequers plan maintains a common rulebook on goods and agricultural products, not too different from Switzerland which is a partial member of the EU single market (not a signatory of the EEA) but also has the option to defy Euro-court rulings.
 This is one area where I'm much more relaxed than most hard-line leave supporters.